 With AI capabilities, these platforms now offer predictive analytics, helping VCs understand future growth potential, discover emerging industry trends, and prioritize companies with the highest likelihood of success.
 Other AI-first platforms include startups like Harmonic AI.

 Capital IQ is an excellent resource for both public and private company valuation data, making comparables analysis easier.
-Capital IQ has very comprehensive reports investment teams can use for established markets when conducting market research.
-Capital IQ now includes GenAI-powered tools, like Transcripts Key Phrases and News Sentiment, which provide quick insights into market trends and company performance, streamlining research and decision-making for investment teams.
+Capital IQ offers comprehensive reports that investment teams can use for established markets during market research.
+Capital IQ now includes GenAI-powered tools, such as Transcripts Key Phrases and News Sentiment, that provide quick insights into market trends and company performance, streamlining forecasting and decision-making for investment teams.

 Pro-Rata + Term Sheet does an excellent job nationally, and each city likely has local publications.
 X (formerly Twitter) and Threads are also excellent ways to keep a pulse on the specific industries your firm is investing in.
 Many will use Feedly or a similar RSS reader to keep track of blogs, but X social curation may be more effortless at this point.